elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-jump-discontinuities-and-infinite-discontinuities-in-functions.md

 url: /learn/education-studies/questions/what-are-jump-discontinuities-and-infinite-discontinuities-in-functions
 score: -1.0
 related_article1:
-    id: 169288
+    id: 169309
-    title: What are the characteristics of continuous functions, and how do polynomial functions fit this category?
+    title: >-
+        How are algebraic manipulation and calculus-based approaches used in mathematical analysis?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-characteristics-of-continuous-functions-and-how-do-polynomial-functions-fit-this-category
+    url: /learn/education-studies/questions/how-are-algebraic-manipulation-and-calculusbased-approaches-used-in-mathematical-analysis
 related_article2:
-    id: 169294
+    id: 169285
-    title: How are vertical asymptotes identified in rational functions, and what is their graphical representation?
+    title: >-
+        Describe the difference between the instantaneous rate of change and the average rate of change of a function.
     subject: Education Studies
-    url: /learn/education-studies/questions/how-are-vertical-asymptotes-identified-in-rational-functions-and-what-is-their-graphical-representation
+    url: /learn/education-studies/questions/describe-the-difference-between-the-instantaneous-rate-of-change-and-the-average-rate-of-change-of-a-function
 related_article3:
-    id: 169295
+    id: 169303
-    title: What is the behavior of functions near vertical asymptotes as they approach infinity?
+    title: >-
+        How does the Fundamental Theorem of Calculus connect derivatives and integrals?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-behavior-of-functions-near-vertical-asymptotes-as-they-approach-infinity
+    url: /learn/education-studies/questions/how-does-the-fundamental-theorem-of-calculus-connect-derivatives-and-integrals
 related_article4:
-    id: 169296
+    id: 169291
+    title: >-
-    title: How are piecewise functions constructed, and what is their domain and range?
+        How do piecewise functions and absolute value functions illustrate discontinuous behavior?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-are-piecewise-functions-constructed-and-what-is-their-domain-and-range
+    url: /learn/education-studies/questions/how-do-piecewise-functions-and-absolute-value-functions-illustrate-discontinuous-behavior
 related_article5:
-    id: 169292
+    id: 169294
-    title: What is the difference between left-hand and right-hand limits in calculus?
+    title: >-
+        How are vertical asymptotes identified in rational functions, and what is their graphical representation?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-difference-between-lefthand-and-righthand-limits-in-calculus
+    url: /learn/education-studies/questions/how-are-vertical-asymptotes-identified-in-rational-functions-and-what-is-their-graphical-representation
 ---

 &nbsp;